aakhundov/deep-german/README.md

 DeepGerman project is an attempt to infer the gender (masculine, feminine, or neutral) of a German noun from its raw character-level representation.
-Several RNN and MLP models of different architecture were trained and evaluated manually (by entering "words") and automatically (by randomly generated "words").
+Several RNN, CNN, and MLP models of different architecture were trained and evaluated manually (by entering "words") and automatically (by randomly generated "words").
 RNN input is one-hot representation of subsequent word characters at each time step.
+CNN input is stacked one-hot vectors of word characters, on which 1D-convolution is done (along characters dimension).
 MLP input is concatenated one-hot vectors of all characters.
 The output of both model types is three-class softmax for three genders.
 The project is implemented using TensorFlow.
 Done in a team with [Rahul Bohare](https://github.com/bohare), [Mesut Kuscu](https://github.com/Mesut1992), and Aysim Toker.

 Runnable scripts:
 * **rnn_deep_german.py** - configurable RNN trainer (CL arguments specified in the script).
+* **cnn_deep_german.py** - configurable CNN trainer (CL arguments specified in the script).
 * **mlp_deep_german.py** - configurable MLP trainer (CL arguments specified in the script).
 * **evaluate_manual.py** - manual model evaluation by entering a word and observing the inferred gender probabilities.
 * **evaluate_auto.py** - automatic model evaluation by generating multiple random words of variable length with fixed endings corresponding to a given gender (e.g. "-ung" for feminine) and observing the statistics of inferred gender classes for each ending.